-The first and most common method is by using proxy ARP.
+The first and most common method is by using proxy ARP (provide reference to section where this is described).
 The software treats all networks as if they are local, and performs ARPs for every IP address.
 The appropriate router to that network answers the ARP request, allowing the software to reach any network.
 This method works so long as the routers supported proxy ARP.
 While this is true of Cisco routers, many other routers, and especially host-based routing software, do not support this feature.

-The second method for locating routes is to define a default router (described in the subsequent section "Using the Default Gateway").
-The software sends all non-local packets to this router, which would route them appropriately, and perhaps send an ICMP redirect message back to the protocol translator, telling it of a better router.
+The second method for locating routes is to define a default router, as described in the subsequent section "Using the Default Gateway."
+The software sends all non-local packets to this router, which would route them appropriately, and perhaps send an ICMP redirect message back to the terminal server, telling it of a better router.
 The software would cache these redirect messages, and route each packet thereafter as efficiently as possible.
 The problem with this method is that there is no means to detect when the default router had crashed or was unavailable, and no method of picking another router is possible in that event.

-The Cisco protocol translator software provides a third method, called Router Discovery, by which the protocol translator may learn about routes to other networks using the Ciscodefined Gateway Discovery Protocol (GDP) for detecting routers.
-It is also capable of wire-tapping RIP and IGRP routing updates, and inferring from those updates the location of routers.
-The protocol translator client implementation of router discovery does not actually examine or store the full routing tables sent by routers, it merely keeps track of which systems are sending such data.
+The Cisco terminal server software provides a third method, called Router Discovery, by which the terminal server may learn about routes to other networks using the Cisco-defined Gateway Discovery Protocol (GDP) for detecting routers.
+It is also capable of wiretapping RIP and IGRP routing updates, and inferring from those updates the location of routers.
+The terminal server client implementation of router discovery does not actually examine or store the full routing tables sent by routers, it merely keeps track of which systems are sending such data.
 Each method is described in the following sections.